Esri/deep-learning-frameworks/README.md

 **On Server Linux:**

 Extract the .tar.gz archive, e.g. with `tar xvf <file>.tar.gz`, then run the `DeepLearning-Setup.sh` script.
 For Server 10.9 and earlier, this would create a package set inside of the Server runtime environment.
-Starting at Server 10.9.1, this installation creates a new `deep-learning` environment, and the deep learning package set is native Linux.
+Starting at Server 10.9.1, this installation creates a new `deeplearning` environment located in `<Server Install/framework/runtime/deeplearning` and the deep learning packages are all native Linux implementations.

 **Upgrading From a Previous Version:**